top of page

 Individual Level:

-• Categorizing experiences as good or bad
+• Experiences are categorized as good or bad.

 Societal Level:

-• Examples: addiction, financial struggles, systemic issues
+• Examples include addiction, financial struggles, and systemic issues.

 The Actor's Wisdom